-Ok, now it should not come as a surprise to you!
-Florida is one of my cherished destinations, I mean that it is almost like a second home that I am still discovering.
+Florida is one of my cherished destinations, I mean that it is “my old home” that I am still discovering.
 If you did not know, you can always learn more here.

 I am sharing here some of the things that I keep in mind when I am dealing with Florida.
 Here are my 7 tips especially for first time travelers there.